|The Dairy||Self Catering||Flexible||4||8||2|

 La Rochelle 96km and Bordeaux 120km

-Our favourite restaurant is also the nearest, Le Cottage, in Arces - a few minutes by car.
+Our nearest restaurant is Le Cottage, in Arces - a few minutes by car.
 There are many more in the attractive small towns nearby: Meschers, Mortagne, Talmont and St Georges de Didonne.
-Details are to be found in the Dairy.
+We leave details of the current favourites in the Dairy.

 25 minutes in-land is the historic town of Saintes complete with Roman Arch, a ruined ampitheatre and small museums.
 It is a thriving commercial centre with good shopping in beautiful buildings.
 There are bars for watching the world go by over a drink and river trips on the Charente.

 Less than five minutes away, our nearest coastal village is Talmont, a bastide built in 1284 by Edward the First of England.
 Inside the walls, there is a magnificent church built in 1094, 17th and 18th century houses which surround the harbour, hollyhocks and roses growing in huge abundance throughout the little streets and lanes.
 Talmont has 2 excellent restaurants, several good cafes and lots of delightful, individual shops.
 All this and wonderful sea views make Talmont a lovely place for a leisurely stroll, especially in the evening.